prometheus/alertmanager/docs/configuration.md

 Alertmanager supports a number of configurable limits via command-line flags.

-To limit the maximum number of active and pending silences, use the `--silences.max-silences` flag.
+To limit the maximum number of active and pending silences, excluding expired ones, use the `--silences.max-silences` flag.
 You can limit the maximum size of individual silences with `--silences.max-per-silence-size`, where the unit is in bytes.

+Both limits are disabled by default.

 ## Configuration file introduction